 - No doubt, if the consumer buying the car will also get his daily needs at the same price but would have paid higher taxes for luxury items.

 - Consumption tax is an indirect tax, tax on the purchase of any goods or services, whereas income tax indirect tax applied on the income earned.

 - Consumption tax is also called a cash-flow tax or expenditure tax; Income tax is simply based on total income.

-- Consumption tax is different for a different type of products and services, whereas income tax bracket is the same for all individuals.
+- Consumption tax is different for a different type of products and services, whereas the income tax bracket is the same for all individuals.

 - No doubt, both are revenue to the government, but consumption tax has to be designed in a way such that neither is it a burden to taxpayers nor does it reduce the revenue of the government.

 - Consumption tax is levied at the time of purchase of product or service; income tax is filed by the payee before the deadline given by the government to pay the taxes.